thethien8a/My-Cursor-Rules/global-rules/using-rules-solve-problems.md

 #### **Phase 1: Deep Understanding** (REQUIRED)
 1. **Multi-Source Research**
-   - Use at least 3 tools MCP to research/search: brave-search + bright-data-mcp + context7 (prefer official docs; recent ≥ 2024)
+   - **External Research:** Use at least 3 MCP tools to research on internet: brave-search + bright-data-mcp + context7 (prefer official docs; recent ≥ 2024)
+   - **Internal Knowledge Integration:** Combine external research with your existing knowledge and expertise
+   - **Synthesis:** Synthesize information from both external sources and internal knowledge to provide comprehensive analysis
-   - Call sequential-thinking to plan research approach
+   - **Planning:** Call sequential-thinking to plan research approach
-   - Run tool calls in parallel; limit to 3–5 calls per batch
+   - **Execution:** Run tool calls in parallel; limit to 3–5 calls per batch

 2. **Problem Decomposition**
    - Use sequential-thinking mcp to break down the problem